Last updated:

 Treatment

 The treatment of Adams-Oliver syndrome is directed towards the specific symptoms that are apparent in an individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, orthopedic and plastic surgeons, cardiologists, ophthalmologists, physical therapists, and other health care professionals may be needed for an individualโs treatment and surveillance of skin, limb, cardiovascular, neurological and eye concerns.
+Pediatricians, orthopedic and plastic surgeons, cardiologists, ophthalmologists, physical therapists and other health care professionals may be needed for an individual’s treatment and surveillance of skin, limb, cardiovascular, neurological and eye concerns.

-In many patients, scalp defects may heal without treatment within the first few months of life.
+In many people, scalp defects may heal without treatment within the first few months of life.
 Skin grafting, skull surgery and/or other surgical procedures may be required for individuals with AOS who have skull problems.
 Wearing helmets may be recommended for some children with AOS to prevent trauma to the head and potential damage to the wide blood vessels.

-Physical therapy, surgery, and/or the use of artificial limbs may be recommended for children who have a partial or complete absence of fingers, toes, hands, feet and/or lower legs.
+Physical therapy, surgery and/or the use of artificial limbs may be recommended for children who have a partial or complete absence of fingers, toes, hands, feet and/or lower legs.

 A complete medical evaluation should be done to look for potential concerns with the heart.
 Cardiovascular issues such as structural heart problems may require surgery.